henrywallace/genre-clustering/README.md

 # Music Tags Project
-This folder contains a research thesis I did from 2014-2015 for Brown University on clustering [folksonomic](http://en.wikipedia.org/wiki/Folksonomy) data from Last.fm.
+This folder contains parts of a research thesis I did from 2014-2015 for Brown University on clustering [folksonomic](http://en.wikipedia.org/wiki/Folksonomy) data from Last.fm.
 The project includes topic modeling, hierarchical and SOM clustering.

 ## Notebooks
 Several notebooks of interesting sub-topics